diogosm/research-tools/README.md

 * [Map in seconds](http://www.mapinseconds.com/): A online tool to import your data (with countries, city, etc) to generate map based plots with heat.
 Try it.
 * [Onodo](https://onodo.org/): A online tool to generate graph based plots.
 * [Orange](http://orange.biolab.si/): A very powerful data mining tool.
 Apply filter for your data, plotting, machine learning techniques, etc.
+* [Cocalc](https://cocalc.com/): A online computing tool that supports Jupyter notebooks, R and LaTeX.
+Also support share your coding screens.

 ## Writing

 * [Overleaf](https://www.overleaf.com/): A LaTeX online editor with support for sharing code, add edit contributors, many scientific events templates and tutorials.
+* [Hemingway](https://hemingwayapp.com/): A tool to make you write clear and better.
+* [Proselint](https://github.com/amperser/proselint): Another tool to help you writing avoiding jargons or even banned words.